stepolan/compare-envs/README.md

 The script will display:

-- All packages in each environment, with unique packages highlighted in bright green.
+- All packages in each environment, with unique packages highlighted in bright red, packages with different versions in bright yellow, and packages common to both environments in green.
 - Environment variables specific to each environment.
 - Startup scripts specific to each environment.
 - Comparison of packages listed by Conda and Pip within the same environment.

-The results will also be saved in a file named `<env1 name>_vs_<env2 name>.txt`.
+The results will also be saved in './results/ with a file named `<env1 name>_vs_<env2 name>.txt`.

 ### Notes

 - If `pipdeptree` is not installed in the target environments, the script will automatically install it.
 - Ensure you have the necessary permissions to activate and modify the target environments.
+- Detailed logs are available in the `compare-envs.log` file.

 ## License